Who Will Guard the Guards? Police and Prosecutorial Misconduct (Spring 2023) and Police and Prosecutorial Misconduct (Fall 2022)

 Reiner got his start in politics as a member on the Los Angeles City Fire Commission in 1973.
 He was then elected to the Los Angeles Community College Board of Trustees in 1975.
 Reiner served as Los Angeles City Controller from 1977-1981, and was subsequently elected Los Angeles City Attorney from 1981-1984.
 After his time as District Attorney, Reiner returned to private practice.
 He later became President and CEO of the Los Angeles Homeland Security Advisory Council from 2010-2015.

 Reiner is currently Visiting Faculty at the Argov Fellowship Program at Reichman University in Israel.
 He teaches US Political and Legal Systems there one semester annually.
 He graduated from the University of Southern California with a Bachelor of Science in 1959 and from the Southwestern University School of Law with a Juris Doctor in 1964.

-"Police and Prosecutorial Misconduct" will examine from a ground level view police and prosecutorial practices that have riven the criminal justice system.
+"Police and Prosecutorial Misconduct" examines from a ground-level view police and prosecutorial practices that have damaged the criminal justice system.

-Guest will be invited to explain/defend their views; challenge and be challenged by those holding competing views.
+Guests will be invited to explain/defend their views and to challenge and to be challenged by those holding competing views.